Pasha Zusmanovich

 (Slides, pp.45-49; Kostrikin-Manin, pp.222-226,241; Mac Lane-Birkhoff, pp.592-595; Onishchik-Sulanke, pp.2-3,12).

-Counting in finite vector spaces (continuation).
-Projective span (continuation).
+Projective span.
 Formula for dimensions of intersection and projective span of two projective subspace, its consequences.
-Projective duality.

 A brief synopsis and homeworks from this course at the previous semesters